olebole/irafdoc/doc/softools.mkpkg.rst

   pathname of the source file to be used in lieu of the standard portable source file <i>modname</i>, and <i>mkobj_command</i> is the <i>mkpkg</i> command (e.g., $xc or an OS escape) to be executed to compile the named module.
-  The character <tt>"&amp;"</tt> appearing in either the source file name or mkobj command is replaced by <i>modname</i>.
+  The character <span style="font-family: monospace;">"&amp;"</span> appearing in either the source file name or mkobj command is replaced by <i>modname</i>.
 If the <i>mkobj_command</i> is omitted the specified source file will be compiled with $XC using the current value of XFLAGS.